Kernu Parish: Local government

-The mayor (vallavanem) was is Enn Karu and chairman of the council (volikogu esimees) was Karl-Erik Tender.
+The mayor (vallavanem) was Enn Karu and chairman of the council (volikogu esimees) was Karl-Erik Tender.

 Symbolism

-The main symbol in the arm of Kernu Parish was golden vat (est: Kirn).
+The main symbol in the arms of Kernu Parish was golden vat (est: Kirn).
 It symbolised the historical first owner of Kernu (his name was Kirnu).

 Education

-There were two primary schools (in Kernu and in Ruila), kindergarten (in Haiba) and children's home (in Haiba) in the municipality.
+There were two primary schools (in Kernu and in Ruila), a kindergarten (in Haiba) and a children's home (in Haiba) in the municipality.

-Kernu primary school established in the year 1869 and it is situated 39 km from Tallinn.
+Kernu primary school was established in 1869 and is situated 39 km from Tallinn.
 Principal of the school is Ene Rooma (year 2005).

-Ruila primary school established in the year 1871 and it is situated 25 km from Tallinn.
-Principal of the school is Tiia Roosenberg (year 2005).
+Ruila primary school was established in 1871 and is situated 25 km from Tallinn.
+The principal of the school is Tiia Roosenberg (as of 2005).
 Today, the Ruila Basic School has over 120 students.

-Haiba kindergarten "Riisikas" is situated centre of Haiba village.
+Haiba kindergarten "Riisikas" is situated in the centre of Haiba village.

-The Haiba Children's Home completed in 1999 is a home for 40 children from Harju County.
+The Haiba Children's Home, completed in 1999, is a home for 40 children from Harju County.